By now, many people have heard about the likely extinction of the Bahama Nuthatch.

 When one wrestles with the destruction that Hurricane Dorian wrought on the Bahamas and its people, the extinction of a bird pales in comparison -- especially a bird few folks have heard of.

-One reason the bird is relatively obscure is that it has long been considered a subspecies -- even by ornithologist James Bond, who discovered it.
+One reason the bird is relatively obscure is that it has long been considered a subspecies -- even by ornithologist James Bond, who found one at High Rock Settlement, most likely in 1931.
 It will likely become a separate species after its extinction.

 Professor William Hayes of Loma Linda University, who provided the above photo for the book, writes that "the Bahama Nuthatch is a distinct species, which becomes more evident when one compares the vocalizations and call playback responses of the species complex...